Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 also recommended trying to avoid having functions return `Union` types as it causes the user to need to understand/parse through the return value before acting on it.
 Sometimes this can be resolved by using an [overload](TODO).

-### Use typing.Optional when a parameter default is None
+### Use typing.Optional when a parameter can be None

 Python's typing docs for [Optional](https://docs.python.org/3/library/typing.html#typing.Optional) explain that